UAlbertaALTLab/morphodict/iOS/README.md

     to switch the system default developer tools back to ones that support iOS development.

+# How the app works

+The `kivy-toolchain` command can create a new Xcode starter project for you.
+It’s intended for using with kivy, which runs on top of Python.
+So it includes Python, but because it expects you to use the kivy framework for all the GUI stuff, it leaves out all the typical boilerplate UI code you’d have in a normal IOS app.
+This generated code is also written in Objective-C instead of the newer Swift.

+The current demo was created by creating default starter projects with both `kivy-toolchain` and the standard Xcode process, and using the kivy-generated project with some of the kivy-specific stuff removed and the some of standard Xcode stuff added in.

+On startup, the iOS app does the following:

+  - The boilerplate kivy-ios Objective-C code calls some of our custom swift code:

+      - That swift code creates a writable user directory to hold the database

+      - It then copies the default database file from the app bundle to the writable user directory, if it’s already there

+  - There’s currently also some custom Objective-C code in there to register our custom modules with Python before the Python interpreter starts running.

+  - The kivy boilerplate code starts running python in a background thread, and runs our `mobile.py` python code.

+  - `mobile.py` does `django.setup()`, then calls `runserver`

+  - On the main thread, normal iOS code written in Swift takes over to display a GUI: a web view.
+When django is ready, it sends a signal to the swift code which loads the internal django server’s home page.

 # Hacks to get the demo working that are broken / wrong / embarrassing

 These are things that would typically be addressed in due course, if